 Gamma2 Velorum is a double-lined spectroscopic binary (SB2), which means that spectral lines of both stars are visible.
 The system shines at magnitude 1.83.

 The Wolf-Rayet star, the primary component in the Gamma2 Velorum system, has the stellar classification WC8.
 Like all Wolf-Rayet stars, it is an exceptionally hot, luminous and massive star that has reached an advanced stage of evolution at a very young age and is losing mass at a high rate.
-Wolf-Rayet stars are believed to end their lives in Type Ib or Type Ic supernova explosions.
+Wolf-Rayet stars are believed to end their lives as Type Ib or Type Ic supernovae.
 They live short lives and are therefore very rare objects.
 The most massive and one of the most luminous known stars, R136a1 in the Tarantula Nebula in the Large Magellanic Cloud, belongs to this class.
 It has a mass 215 times that of the Sun and is 6,166,000 times more luminous than our star.

 The secondary component is a blue giant of the spectral type O7.5 III.
 It is much larger, more massive and more luminous than the Wolf-Rayet star.
 Even though it is also visually brighter than the Wolf-Rayet star, the latter is considered the primary component because its emission lines are dominant in the system’s spectrum.
 The blue giant has a mass of 28.5 solar masses and a radius 17 times that of the Sun.
 With an effective temperature of 35,000 K, it shines with 280,000 solar luminosities.